 We're really good at creating veterans in this country, but we're not so good at taking care of them.

-And that's gonna be one of my very first priorities when I get to the United States Senate to make sure I support our president's agenda, making sure um that we uh support our veterans.
+And that's going to be one of my very first priorities when I get to the United States Senate, to make sure I support our president's agenda, making sure that we support our veterans.

-But uh my opponent, Senator Stabenow is using veterans as a prop.
+But my opponent, Senator Stabenow, is using veterans as a prop.

-If she really cared about veterans and anything other than election year, she would have done something when we've been at war for the past fifteen years and been elected official for 43.
+If she really cared about veterans in anything other than an election year, she would have done something when we've been at war for the past 15 years and been an elected official for 43.

 She doesn't care about veterans.